lamnhan066/secure_gate/README.md

     };
 ```

-Or you can create a global overlays by setting the `overlays` parameter in the new controller and pass it into the `SecureGate`:
+Or you can create a global overlayBuilder by setting the `overlayBuilder` parameter in the new controller and pass it into the `SecureGate`:

 ```dart
 final secureGateController = SecureGateController(